Bill Burwell: Pitching career

+As manager and coach

 He also fashioned a lengthy post-pitching career as a minor league manager (including two seasons, 1945–46, as skipper of the Indianapolis franchise) and Major League coach.
 He worked in the latter role for the Boston Red Sox (1944) and Pittsburgh Pirates (1947–48; 1958–62).
 While serving as pitching coach on Danny Murtaugh's staff, Burwell was a member of the Pirates' 1960 world championship team.

 Burwell was acting manager of the Pirates for the final game of the 1947 season, after player-manager Billy Herman resigned with one game remaining.
 Under Burwell, the Pirates defeated the Cincinnati Reds, 7–0.
-He also was a longtime scout and roving minor-league coach for the Pirates.
+He also was a longtime scout and roving minor league coach for the Pirates.

 While working as pitching instructor in the Pirate organization in 1949, Burwell was instrumental to the development of pitcher Vern Law, then toiling for the Class B Davenport Pirates of the Illinois–Indiana–Iowa League.
 Burwell taught the 19-year-old Law how to change speeds and throw the change-up.
-Law later cited Burwell as the coach who most helped him during his time in the minor leagues.
+Law — winner of the 1960 Cy Young Award as the top pitcher in the majors — later cited Burwell as the coach who most helped him during his time in the minor leagues.

 Burwell died at age 78 in Ormond Beach, Florida, and is buried in nearby Daytona Beach.